-Introduction This topic explains how to d rules. efine destination addresses and destination ports in event Purpose re is to associate events with destination addresses and ports. ss and port must match the information you specify in this or generates a response.
-About back door response events destination IP addresses, the Sensor Analysis tab: The source IP address ap victim). se events to set up a rule, and you specify source and/or source and destination IP addresses will be reversed on the opears in the destination IP address column (or appears as the ess appears in the source IP address column (or appear as the Defining destination addresses 1 Option Description Any Include events from all IP addresses.
+Introduction This topic explains how to rules. define destination addresses and destination ports in event Purpose The purpose of this proced The event destination add procedure before SiteProte lure is to associate events with destination addresses and ports. ress and port must match the information you specify in this actor generates a response.
+About back door response events If you use back door respo destination IP addresses, t Sensor Analysis tab: nse events to set up a rule, and you specify source and/or he source and destination IP addresses will be reversed on the The source IP address victim). appears in the destination IP address column (or appears as the The destination IP add attacker). lress appears in the source IP address column (or appear as the Defining destination addresses To define a specific destination address: 1.
+On the Destination tab, select one of the following options in the Destination Address section: Option Description Any Include events from all IP addresses.
 Single IP Address Include events only from IP addresses you specify.
 Tip: Click Add to add single IP addresses to the list.
-Notwork Address/ Include on ID address on a subject.
-Type the ID address and most

-5, Network Address/ #Network Bits (CIDR) Include an IP address on a subnet.
+Network Address/ #Network Bits (CIDR) Include an IP address on a subnet.
 Type the IP address and mask.
 The mask is the network identifier, and is a number from 1 to 32; for example: 192.0.2.0 / 24.
 IP Address Range Include an address range, and then type the first and last addresses in the range.
 Do not use 0.0.0.0-255.255.255.255 as the Site range.
 If you use this as the Site range, random IP addresses are added to your ungrouped assets folder, such as IP addresses from Web sites.
 Address List Entry Include a Network Object Address Name.
 Select it from the list.
 To create a new Address Name to include here, click Add Address Name .
 The Add Address Name window appears and enables you to create a new list entry.